Project

 Why the Combined Approach Won (And Why I Almost Gave Up)

 Three weeks into model development, I was ready to quit.
 The first Python model hit 8.2% MAPE—solid, but not the breakthrough we needed.
 Azure ML Studio's AutoML captured sequential patterns beautifully but was unstable, swinging from 6.5% to 12% MAPE depending on configuration.
 The baseline scikit-learn model was boringly consistent at 9.1% but missed non-linear trends.
 Then a Data Scientist shared insights on ensemble methods, and I had a lightbulb moment: what if these approaches weren't competing—what if they were complementary?
 Azure ML excelled at capturing complex feature interactions (like "high utilization + Q4 = revenue spike").
-The Databricks pipeline detected subtle temporal dependencies I couldn't engineer manually.
+The Prophet time-series pipeline detected subtle temporal dependencies I couldn't engineer manually.
 Python scikit-learn provided a stable baseline that prevented wild swings.
-So instead of picking a winner, I built a weighted voting system: 40% Azure ML, 35% Databricks, 25% scikit-learn.
+So instead of picking a winner, I built a weighted voting system: 40% Azure ML, 35% Prophet, 25% scikit-learn.
 Weights optimized through validation data analysis.
 The result?
 5.8% MAPE—better than any single approach.
-The CFO's reaction when I presented the 94.2% accuracy?
+The CFO's reaction when I presented the 89% accuracy?
 "Finally, forecasts I can stake my reputation on."
 That moment made the three weeks of frustration worth it.

 5